Ep #19: Thought Management

 What You will discover

-- The importance of becoming aware of what you are thinking and noticing how it’s causing you to feel and what results are created in your life.
+- The importance of becoming aware of what you are thinking and noticing how it’s causing you to feel and what results it’s creating in your life.

 - How to tell your brain what to do instead of following its commands.